Nick Lachey Asks for Public’s Help After His Employee Is Shot Leaving Work At Lachey’s Bar

 — Drew Lachey (@DrewLachey) November 25, 2017

-Fans of Nick and Drew Lachey know that the brothers’ quest to open their bar in their Ohio hometown was documented on the A&E series, Lachey’s Bar, in 2015.
+Fans of Nick and Drew Lachey know that the brothers’ quest to open their bar in their Ohio hometown was documented on the A&E series Lachey’s Bar in 2015.
 At the time, Nick Lachey told SheKnows he was excited to showcase the famous city he grew up in.

 “I think it’ll be a great thing for the city to have that profile on TV,” Lachey said of his Over-the-Rhine community.
 “Cincinnati is, genuinely, it’s home and we’re proud to come from there… We’re excited for the opportunity to showcase Cincinnati on a national level and show everybody out there what a great city it is.”